 Every company pays its suppliers.
 If the pipe of invoices is long, it might be tricky to manage payments efficiently.
 Modern software can make this process much more efficient and accurate.
-This post is about payables.
-I’ll show you how payables can be managed in Dynamics 365 for Finance and Operations (D365FO).
+This post is about accounts payable.
+I’ll show you how accounts payable can be managed in Dynamics 365 for Finance and Operations (D365FO).

-Continue reading “How to manage payables in Dynamics 365 for Finance and Operations”
+Continue reading “How to manage accounts payable in Dynamics 365 for Finance and Operations”

 Most functions described in this post are also applicable to Dynamics AX 2012 (AX2012).

 This blog post is about the standard costing functionality of Dynamics 365 for Finance and Operations (D365FO) which applies to direct labor costs.
 This functionality can be beneficial for labor-intensive companies as it allows for strict control of the cost for direct labor employees.
 By following this guide, you’ll understand the key point about standard direct labor cost setup in D365FO.

 This post is also applicable for Dynamics AX 2012.

 Continue reading “Standard direct labor cost in Dynamics 365 for Finance and Operations”

 Microsoft Dynamics 365 for Finance and Operations (D365FO) offers a great functionality which helps to control manufacturing costs.
 This functionality is standard costing.
 In this post, I’ll guide you through the key points needed to set up standard costing for direct materials.